kilitary/named/SKYNET/For vacuum divider/ds from the English dictionary to distinguish the basic properties of objects by negativepositive difference).md

 Words from the English dictionary should be used to distinguish the basic properties of objects by negative/positive difference. *(Exact Quote : select words from english dictionary i should use to distinct base properties of objects by negative/positive difference*)

-What kind of rules should be selected from the estimated values?
+What kind of rules should be selected from the estimated distinct source values?
-?
+> [!ai]+ AI
-The rules that can be modeled as a brief description in less than four unique relations per mockable object should be selected from the estimated values. *(Exact Quote : from estimated values select such rules which can be modeled as brief description in less than 4 unique relations per mockable object*)
+>

 What does the base word 'Root' symbolize in the context of theoretical objects?